analogclock/Checkers/Readme.md

 1. Open the application entitled "ghoffmann_checkers"

 # Acknowledgements
-1. My structure and implementation was inspired by the Unity Chess Game Tutorial series by a youtuber called Etredal.
+1. My structure and implementation was drawn from the Unity Chess Game Tutorial series by a youtuber called Etredal.
 His(?) video series is here (https://www.youtube.com/playlist?list=PLXV-vjyZiT4b7WGjgiqMy422AVyMaigl1), and his code is here (https://github.com/etredal/Chess_App)
 2. Artwork: Chessboard file was from Wikimedia Commons (https://commons.wikimedia.org/wiki/File:Chess-board-with-letters_nevit_111.svg), and checkers pieces from a ShowmoreSVG (https://www.etsy.com/listing/638985853/solar-svg-sun-svg-eclipse-svg-eclipse?ref=yr_purchases)
 3. Last but not least, Professor Tom Ellman of Vassar computer science department for his guidance and feedback.